Meditation music: History

 Modern meditation music in the 20th century began when composers such as John Cage, Stuart Dempster, Pauline Oliveros, Terry Riley, La Monte Young and Lawrence Ball began to combine meditation techniques and concepts, and music.

-Specific works include Karlheinz Stockhausen's Inori (1974), Mantra (1970), Hymnen (1966–67), Stimmung (1968), and Aus den sieben Tagen (1968), and Ben Johnston, whose Visions and Spells (a realization of Vigil (1976)), requires a meditation period prior to performance.
-R. Murray Schafer's concepts of clairaudience (clean hearing) as well as the ones found in his The Tuning of the World (1977) are meditative.
+Specific works include Karlheinz Stockhausen's Hymnen (1966–67), Stimmung (1968), Aus den sieben Tagen (1968), Mantra (1970) and Inori (1974).
+Ben Johnston’s Visions and Spells, a realization of Vigil (1976), requires a meditation period prior to performance.
+R. Murray Schafer's concepts of “clairaudience” (clean hearing) as well as those found in his The Tuning of the World (1977) are meditative.

+John Cage was influenced by Zen, and pieces such as Imaginary Landscape No. 4 (1951) for twelve radios are "meditations that measure the passing of time".

-Stockhausen describes Aus den sieben Tagen as "intuitive music" and in the piece "Es" from this cycle the performers are instructed to play only when not thinking or in a state of nonthinking (Von Gunden asserts that this is contradictory and should be "think about your playing").
-John Cage was influenced by Zen and pieces such as Imaginary Landscape No. 4 for twelve radios are "meditations that measure the passing of time".
+Stockhausen describes Aus den sieben Tagen as "intuitive music", and in the piece Es from this cycle the performers are instructed to play only when not thinking or in a state of non-thinking (Von Gunden asserts that this is contradictory and should be "while not thinking about your playing").

+In the 21st century, Georges Lentz’ vast and immersive composition String Quartet(s) (2000-2023), permanently projected in the Cobar Sound Chapel in the Australian desert and influenced by the starry night sky, also contains many meditative aspects.